volojs/volo/commands/add/doc.md

   using the specified semantic version range.
 Example ranges: '~1.2', '>1.6.4'.
-* user/repo/tag#specific/file.js: Download zip file from GitHub for the user/ repo, using the specific tag/branch name listed, then extracting only the specific/file.js from that archive and installing it.
+* user/repo/tag#specific/file.js: Download zip file from GitHub for the user/ repo, using the specific tag/branch name listed, then extracting only the specific/file.js file from that archive and installing it.
+* user/repo/tag#specific/dir: Download zip file from GitHub for the user/ repo, using the specific tag/branch name listed, then extracting only the specific/dir directory from that archive and installing it.
 * http://some.domain.com/path/to/archive.zip: Downloads the zip file and installs it.
 * http://some.domain.com/path/to/archive.zip#specific/file.js: Download